Yang111105/ETL_Project_Netflix-Movies-IMDB-Rating/README.md

 Team Members: Jenny Yang, Ishin Yavuz, Saeger Godson

 ## Objective:
+A lot of people check IMDB or Rotten Tomatoes score for a movie before watching it on Netflix.
+Some may even wonder if the movie was based on a book as its storyline.

-The objective is to perform the ETL(Extract-Transform-Load) process by reading, transforming and loading Netflix, IMDB, Rotten Tomatoes rating and Goodbooks datasets into a SQL database.
+This project consolidated above information, performed ETL(Extract-Transform-Load) process by reading, transforming and loading Netflix, IMDB/ Rotten Tomatoes Rating and Goodbooks datasets into a SQL database, so there further analysis or search can be done based on it.

 ## Resources: